 Currently, there are some records of streamflow within the NMMA.
-On Los Berros Creek, the Los Berros (757) streamflow sensor is located 0.8 miles downstream from Adobe Creek and 3.7 miles north of Nipomo on Los Berros Road, and the Valley Road (731) streamflow sensor is located on at the Valley Road bridge over Los Berros Creek (Figure 3-6).
+On Los Berros Creek, the Los Berros #757 streamflow sensor is located 0.8 miles downstream from Adobe Creek and 3.7 miles north of Nipomo on Los Berros Road, and the Valley Road #731 streamflow sensor is located on at the Valley Road bridge over Los Berros Creek (Figure 3-6).
 The data at the Los Berros gauge are compiled by San Luis County Department of Public Works.
 Nipomo Creek streamflow is not currently gauged.
+A new gauge on Los Berros Creek is in the process of being installed by the County of San Luis Obispo at the Quailwood Lane bridge, downstream of State Route 101.